Spoilers for all works set prior to Avengers: Infinity War and Avengers: Endgame are unmarked.

 - Kid Sidekick: Becomes Iron Man's on-off sidekick, with him assisting the seasoned hero and being mentored by him on many occasions.

 - Knighting: After two films of him trying to convince Tony Stark to let him become an Avenger, Peter tags along in Infinity War when Tony jumps onto a spaceship leaving Earth.
-Since Tony has no way of sending him home, he rolls his eyes and taps Peter on his shoulders in turn like he's knighting him, saying "Alright kid, you're an Avenger now."
-It takes Peter a second to realize what happened.
+Since Tony has no way of sending him home and they've reached the Point of No Return, he taps Peter on his shoulders like he's knighting him, and announces, "Alright kid... you're an Avenger now."
+It takes Peter a second to realize what just happened.

 - After blocking a punch from cyborg Bucky Barnes.Spider-Man: You have a metal arm!?
 That is awesome, dude!